LilithHafner/Chairmarks.jl/docs/src/tutorial.md

 appears to be running much faster than that, likely because it is making use of SIMD instructions.

-[^1]: note that the samples are compared element wise, so the max field reports the maximum
+[^1]: note that the samples are aggregated element wise, so the max field reports the maximum
     runtime and the maximum proportion of runtime spent in garbage collection (gc).
 Thus it is possible that the trial which had a 19.748 μs runtime was not the same trial that spent 96.95% of its time in garbage collection.
 This is in order to make the results